 Rules are operating principles or orders created by a state agency under statutory authority granted by the Legislature.
 Administrative rules have the force and effect of law.
 The official rules are published in the Arizona Administrative Code, which is available on the Secretary of State’s website.

-Statutes are laws made by the Legislature.
+Statutes are laws that have been passed by the Legislature and signed by the Governor.
 They are compiled and published every year.
 An electronic version of the Arizona Revised Statutes is available on the Legislature’s website.

 How do I find copies of agency submissions that are pending before the Council?